 There are a lot of compelling reasons to add screener questions to your job application.
 They can help you separate serious job applicants from casual applicants and gather consistent information for easier comparison, among other benefits.
 But only if you handle them well.

 If the screening questions you include on your job application are too personal or lengthy, you likely won’t get the results you want.
-But if you stick to a handful of solid questions, you’ll gather information that can be truly helpful when it comes to screening job applicants.
+But if you stick to a handful of solid questions, you’ll receive information that can be truly helpful when it comes to screening job applicants.

 To get you started, here are 6 pre-employment screening questions you should consider adding to your job application: